ankrypht/AudioScape/PROJECT_STRUCTURE.md

   - `📄 menu.tsx`: A generic menu modal for items.
   - `📄 queue.tsx`: Modal to show the upcoming tracks in the queue.
 - `📁 (tabs)/`: Defines the main tab navigation structure.
+  - `📁 library/`: The library screen and its sub-pages.
+    - `📄 _layout.tsx`: Layout for the library screen.
+    - `📄 [playlistName].tsx`: Screen to display a single playlist.
+    - `📄 downloads.tsx`: Screen to show downloaded tracks.
+    - `📄 favorites.tsx`: Screen to show favorited tracks.
+    - `📄 index.tsx`: The main library screen.
-  - `📁 home/`: The main home screen and its sub-pages.
+  - `📁 search/`: The search screen and its sub-pages.
-    - `📄 _layout.tsx`: Layout for the home screen.
+    - `📄 _layout.tsx`: Layout for the search screen.
     - `📄 album.tsx`: Screen to display a single album.
     - `📄 artist.tsx`: Screen to display a single artist.
-    - `📄 index.tsx`: The main home screen.
+    - `📄 index.tsx`: The main search screen.
     - `📄 itemList.tsx`: A generic list screen for items.
-    - `📄 search.tsx`: The search screen.
-  - `📁 playlists/`: The playlists screen and logic for viewing a specific playlist.
-    - `📄 _layout.tsx`: Layout for the playlists screen.
-    - `📄 [playlistName].tsx`: Screen to display a single playlist.
+    - `📄 playlist.tsx`: Screen to display a single playlist.
-    - `📄 index.tsx`: The main playlists screen.
   - `📄 _layout.tsx`: The layout for the tab navigator itself.
-  - `📄 downloads.tsx`: Screen to show downloaded tracks.
-  - `📄 favorites.tsx`: Screen to show favorited tracks.
   - `📄 index.tsx`: The default entry screen for the tabs (redirects to home).
+  - `📄 settings.tsx`: Screen for application settings.
 - `📄 _layout.tsx`: The root layout for the entire app.
 It sets up global providers (Theme, Redux, Gesture Handler), loads fonts, and initializes the track player.
 - `📄 player.tsx`: The full-screen music player UI.
 - `📄 +not-found.tsx`: A catch-all screen for handling invalid routes.